eliaruehle/Data-Mining/README.md

 - **Python version 3.11.3**
 - Poetry $\rightarrow$ `pip install poetry`

-After successfully installing the required pre-requisites follow the steps of [working with poetry]()
+After successfully installing the required pre-requisites follow the steps of [how to work with poetry](./poetry.md).